-We insure our cars, homes and even our mobile phones - so it goes without saying that we should also be insured for our full replacement value to ensure that our loved ones are financially catered for in the event of our premature death.
+For many of us, projecting ourselves into the future to see what's around the next bend is not an easy thing to do.
+However, without thinking, we insure our cars, homes and even our mobile phones - so it goes without saying that you should also be insured for your full replacement value to ensure that your loved ones and business are financially catered for in the event of your unexpected death.
+Making sure that you have the correct type and level of life insurance in place will help you to financially protect them.